-Unplug the refrigerator.
-Clean it, rinse well and dry.
-Tape rubber or wood blocks to the tops of both doors to prop them open far enough for air to get in.
+Unplug the refrigerator and clean it ... rinse well and dry.
+Tape rubber or wood blocks to the tops of both doors ... keeping them open far enough for air to get in.
 This will keep odor and mold from building up.